almroot/proxycheck/README.md

 # proxycheck
-A bash script that scrapes various proxy feeds and asynchronously validates them
+A bash script that scrapes various proxy feeds and asynchronously validates that any proxy is working.

 # usage